 Clerk to the Lieutenancy

-The Clerk to the Lieutenancy is Mrs Debbie Ward.
+The Clerk to the Lieutenancy is Mr Matt Prosser.

-The Assistant Clerk to the Lieutenancy is Mrs Marilyn Porter.
-How to contact the Assistant Clerk to the Lieutenancy.
+The Deputy Clerk to the Lieutenancy is Mrs Marilyn Porter MVO.
+How to contact the Deputy Clerk to the Lieutenancy.

 Protocol and etiquette